 Hope for a better day and strength to get up and fight for their dreams.
 We all have purposes and stories to tell but life fights us, I want the music to lift their spirits and keep them going.
 My story is a testimony that lies in the music, it has to birth more testimonies.

-Given the opportunity which artists would you like to work with?
+Which artists would you like to work with?

 I stay dreaming big, I want a track with Lira that right there will be a milestone for me.
 Another artist would be Mr Eazi, I know I know but I am in love with that man’s sound.
 You can never miss it, you just know!
 In Zimbabwe it’s the legend himself , Oliver Mtukudzi.
 My mother had me jamming to his music from the time I was 9.
 I love him.
 The last one is Hugh Masekela, that jazz sound takes me away.
 I am dying to meet this legend.